araobp/sensor-network/README.md

 This project is to see what happens if home/office equipment supported such "cheap" CLI.

-I assume that a networking gear such as a router works as a controller for the home/office.
+I assume that a networking gear such as a router (or vCPE) works as a controller for the home/office.
 In that sense, I am becoming interested in Fog Computing.

 I use Microchip PIC16F1 series 8bit MCU to develop prototypes in this project.